 Competitive applicants to the Epidemiology MPH - Global Health Track have substantial (approximately two years) health or health sciences work experience in developing countries.
 Experience with immigrant and/or under served groups in the U.S. may substitute for some of experience abroad.
 The degree is appropriate for individuals who possess an MD, DVM, DDS, ND, or PhD degree who seek a career in public health practice or academia.
 We also consider exceptional individuals with a bachelor's degree and health-related developing country background who seek an MPH to prepare for a master's-level career in public health practice or research, or who plan to apply to the PhD program in Epidemiology after completion of an MPH.

 Except for developing country work experience, the admissions criteria are essentially the same as other Epidemiology master's degrees.
 The Statement of Purpose should specifically address how the applicant will use the training obtained through the Global Health Track to address health problems in developing countries.

 Applicants without Requisite Experience

 If you are interested in a degree focusing on epidemiology and global health, but lack significant developing country work experience, you may apply for the Epidemiology General Track and a Global Health Graduate Certificate, which will appear on your transcript when completed.
-Apply for a certificate after you decide to attend UW, unless you are local and would like to start work on the Certificate prior to entering a graduate degree program.
+Apply for a certificate after you decide to attend UW.
 Certificate application directions are on the GH Certificate website.

 Information subject to change without notice.